rhymu8354/Http/README.md

 ## Building the C++ Implementation

-A portable library is builtwhich depends only on the C++11 compiler and standard library, so it should be supported on almost any platform.
+A portable library is built which depends on the C++11 compiler, the C++ standard library, and non-standard dependencies listed below.
+It should be supported on almost any platform.
 The following are recommended toolchains for popular platforms.

 * Windows -- [Visual Studio](https://www.visualstudio.com/) (Microsoft Visual
   C++)